-A 178 year history of training outstanding teachers continues in the ‘School Led Initial Teacher Training’.
-Through the partnership, the University and schools show their long-term commitment to the teaching profession through promoting excellent standards of teaching and learning and in providing opportunities for personal and professional development and dialogue.
-The Partnership recognises the value of excellent role models in initial teacher training and promotes the involvement of outstanding teachers and Specialist Leaders in Education in working with trainees.
+Through the collaborative partnership, the University and schools show their long-term commitment to the teaching profession through promoting excellent standards of teaching and learning and in providing opportunities for personal and professional development and dialogue.
+The Partnership recognises the value of excellent role models in initial teacher training and promotes the involvement of expert colleagues and Specialist Leaders in Education in the design, delivery and evaluation of programmes.

 All members of the Teacher Education Partnership (Marjon TEP) (schools, colleges and other settings) are strongly engaged in the ITE partnership and are responsible for improvement and for the promotion of high quality teaching and learning for trainees and pupils.

-All stakeholders, including trainees, will be fully prepared for their roles in supporting and assessing trainee progress and achievement, and in the planning and delivery of training.
-Continuing professional development of stakeholders will be planned in order to meet the needs of schools and of all stakeholders involved with delivery of the programme.
+All stakeholders, including trainees, will be fully prepared for their roles in supporting and assessing trainee progress and achievement, and in the planning and delivery of training and to pursue a vision for excellence focused on improving or sustaining high-quality provision for trainees.
+Continuing professional development of stakeholders is be planned in order to meet the needs of schools and of all stakeholders involved with delivery of the programme.

 "The PTSA are excited and thrilled to be working with Plymouth Marjon University as one of our key partners in the School Direct programme; it is a real opportunity to attract the very best trainees to our city and help them develop into outstanding teachers."
 CEO at Plymouth Teaching School.